euratom-software/calcam/docs/source/gui_virtual_calib.rst

 Existing Calibration Intrinsics
 *******************************
 To use intrinsics from an existing Calcam calibration, select :guilabel:`Use intrinsics from existing calibration` and browse for the calibration you want to use.
 The loaded calibration can be changed using the :guilabel:`Load...` button.
+The camera intrinsics and image masking from that calibration will be used in the virtual calibration.

 Chessboard Calibration Intrinsics
 *********************************